mindspore-lab/mindone/examples/stable_diffusion_xl/docs/config_guide.md

 ## 3. Long prompts training

 By default, SDXL only supports the token sequence no longer than 77.
-For those sequences longer than 77, they will be truncated to 77, which can cause information loss.
+Those sequences longer than 77 will be truncated to 77, which can cause information loss.

 To avoid information loss for long text prompts, we add the feature of long prompts training.
 Long prompts training is supported by `args.lpw` in `train.py`.